Support and Resistance Strategy: Why Most Traders Draw These Levels Wrong

 This is known as role reversal, and it reflects changing market sentiment.

-Common Mistakes Traders Make
+Common Mistakes Traders Make in Support and Resistance Strategy

 1. Drawing Too Many Levels